anandha-prakash/wdio-bstack/README.md

 ### Steps to run this locally:

 1. clone the repo
+2. Switch to alpine-docker branch
+3. Run git pull
-2. Run yarn install
+4. Run yarn install
-3. Run yarn wdio
+5. Run yarn wdio

 ### Steps to reproduce the error: